-Entry Points (2022)
+Entry Points (2023)

 Course Overview

-This is a new course which allows you to combine the study of mathematics with computer science and post-primary teaching education.
+This is a degree course allows you to combine the study of mathematics with computer science and post-primary teaching education.
 This is a four year concurrent initial teacher education programme and includes a number of school placement opportunities throughout the course.
 At the end of this four year course graduates will be eligible to teach computer science and mathematics.

 Applications and Selections